UniMath/agda-unimath/src/structured-types/reflexive-globular-types.lagda.md

       refl-Reflexive-Globular-Type
 ```

-**The reflexive globular type of 1-cells of a reflexive globular type**
+The reflexive globular type of 1-cells of a reflexive globular type:

 ```agda
   1-cell-reflexive-globular-type-Reflexive-Globular-Type :